jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 This was interesting and I learned a lot, but I didn't have a way to contextualize anything yet.
 By the end I felt like I was just typing things in until they worked.
-That's... _a_ way to learn things?
+That's... _a_ way to learn things, but it's not ideal, and not very sticky.

 The page that I hosted the final product on is still up, as it turns out!
 You can sign up for an account